Tritiya Prastuti Committee: History

 Since the splint from Communist Party of India (Maoist) due to domination of Yadav caste in decision making in process, It clashed with Communist Party of India and other Maoist organization such as People's Liberation Guerrilla Army (India) and Jharkhand Liberation Tigers (JLT).
 These groups are engaged in killing of cadres of each other group and fight for supremacy and revenue collection in the region.
 TPC killed 10 Maoists and took 20 maoist as hostage in March 2013 in Chatra district.
 This infighting resulted in killing of senior Maoist leader like Lalesh Yadav and Praful.
 In retaliatory attack CPI(Maoist) killed 16 members of TPC in Vikrampur area of Palamu district in August 2014.

 On 4 February 2017, two ex-members of TPC were killed by Maoist in Ranchi.
 They were released from jail.
 In February 2017, five suspected members of the TPC were arrested in Ranchi.
 In February 2019, a TPC rebel who carried reward of 1 lakh surrendered in Ranchi Police Station.
 In March, 2019 two members of TPC killed in encounter by security forces near Bagodar, Hazaribagh.
 On 23 June 2021, The area commander of TPC Kishun Ganjhu arrested with one INSAS rifle and 10 Bullets near lawalong.
-In March 2022, a area commander of TPC, Sakender Yadav who joined TPC in 2014 surrendered with 0.315 bolt action country-made rifles which had 14 rounds cartridge in front of Palamu administration.
+In March 2022, an area commander of TPC, Sakender Yadav who joined TPC in 2014 surrendered with 0.315 bolt action country-made rifles which had 14 rounds cartridge in front of Palamu administration.